AleksyPL/Kremowka/README.md

 # Kremowka

-Simple FPS game with sirvival mechanics.
+Simple FPS game with survival mechanics.
 Game is set in north america in Virginia state.